danielenick89/serverize/README.md

 `serverize ls`
 will expose the command ls to the network.
 Thus calling the endpoint http://localhost:8000//home/user/ will execute the command `ls /home/user/` and return the output the command as http response.

+### Other examples

+`serverize echo`
+will send back whatever you pass as GET path (actally everything after the first `/` in the request, and `&`s will be translated to spaces)

+`serverize python myscript.py`
+you can pass a command which has its own parameters, the http parameters will be appended after

+`serverize curl`
-`serverize curl` will basically create a very basic proxy
+will basically create a very basic proxy

 Any `&` will be translated to spaces.